apache/ignite/assembly/libs/readme.txt

 Current folder contains JAR files for all GridGain modules along with their dependencies.
-When node is started using 'ggstart.{sh|bat}' script, all JARs and classes located in 'libs' folder and all its subfolders except 'optional' are added to classpath of the node.
+When node is started using 'ggstart.{sh|bat}' script, all JARs and classes located in 'libs' folder and all its sub-folders except 'optional' are added to classpath of the node.

 By default, only GridGain core JAR and a minimum set of modules is enabled, while other modules are located in 'optional' folder and therefore disabled.